Achyut-Krishna/Prediction-Using-Supervised-ML/README.md

 ⦿ Here is the dataset :
 <a href="http://bit.ly/w-data">Dataset.csv</a><br><br>
 > Solution:
-<a href="https://github.com/manishghoshal99/Prediction-Using-Supervised-ML/blob/main/Prediction-Using-Supervised-ML.ipynb"> Prediction using Supervised ML</a>
+<a href="https://colab.research.google.com/drive/1CdmBUyUzndZIKmGmD6Q7Z6GGz_sfb4NF?usp=sharing"> Prediction using Supervised ML</a>

 > Demo:
 <a href="https://youtu.be/nVNPTLAgqgM">Prediction using Supervised ML</a>

+If you have any Queries or Suggestions, feel free to reach out to me!

 <br><br>
 <p align="center">